gamerammo/gamerammo-website/README.md

 ## About Us
 Gamer Ammo is on a mission of declaration: _Gaming is a Profession_.
 We are declaring this a fact by building a suite of gaming related software aimed at making the gamer's environment more accessibly to profiting from their profession.
 Our flagship product will be [Clutchat](https://github.com/gamerammo/clutchat), the gamer's hub for chat, content, and finance.
 We are making this possible by utilizing decentralized peer-to-peer technologies and building the platform gamer-first.

+### What's Decentralized?
+When we say we use decentralized technologies, that means we are utilizing the cutting edge of user data management in-order to provide our services to you.
+We utilized distributed ledger technology, some written by us or others, to provide the gamer the content and the information they say.
+This provides anonymity, security, and allows us room for innovation.
+In the event of blockchain technologies, we utilize the [Ethereum Classic](https://github.com/ethereumproject) network.

 ### What's Here?
 In this repository you'll find all the files used on our website [gamerammo.io](https://gamerammo.io).
 Additional, you'll find our [wiki](https://github.com/gamerammo/gamerammo-io/wiki) here as well.
 This wiki contains development information as well as our Streaming Wiki, a comprehensive wiki for the streamer out there.